DamijanD/esphome-ecodan-hp/README.md

 # ESPHome Ecodan heatpump
+It is based on https://github.com/gekkekoe/esphome-ecodan-hp the only difference is that I have applied outside temperature filtering so that it is not affected by defrosting.
+(Original reading is in the outside_raw sensor).

 It was based on https://github.com/rbroker/ecodan-ha-local.
 I've also managed to reverse engineer quite some additional properties and controls.
 - 0x03 : error codes
 - 0x05 : heat source